 If you are using RAW as a basic source for photo editing, you have a lot of options for conversion.

 Even if you’re a new photographer, chances are you’ve already heard of the RAW file format that your fancy camera supports.
 Many photographers prefer this format over compressed formats like JPEG and TIFF for various reasons.
+And the main reason is that they know how to edit RAW photos to get a masterpiece without spending half their lives.

-If you’re in need of a RAW photo editor, Luminar can help you out.
+If you’re in need of a RAW photo editor, Luminar Neo can help you out.
 Luminar lets you store, organize, and edit your photos easily and quickly.
 It’s a powerful tool that’s equally great for those just getting into photography and for advanced photographers looking to minimize their editing time.

 If you’ve ever had the chance to take photos with a film camera, you’re familiar with the process of sending negatives to a lab and waiting days to get your prints back.
 A negative contain a lot of information about the scene that was captured, and it takes a long time to develop prints by extracting all that embedded information.
 A RAW file can be thought of as the digital version of a negative.
 A RAW file contains all the information recorded by the camera sensor for any given shot, which means it can be processed to pull out details in your photos that may be lost with other formats.